mihaimaruseac/fsharp-lessons/README.md

 ==============

 This repository holds a set of 6 presentation slides covering introductory aspects to functional programming using F#.
+Since this is not a pure functional language, slides covering interactions with .NET and non-functional programming will also be present.

 More details about this will come in time, as the lessons are given and impact is studied.